Hypernatremia vs Hyponatremia

 On the other hand, if sodium levels drop quickly then you may experience nausea, vomiting and seizures.

 Maintaining electrolyte balance is key to combating hypernatremia and hyponatremia.
-Better Fuel is a source of sodium, magnesium and potassium to keep your body running smooth.
+Rocket Fuel is a source of sodium, magnesium and potassium to keep your body running smooth.

 Hyponatremia – causes